CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Limitations

 \section{Limitations}

-In this study we propose a novel prototype codebook-based approach for personalized LLM, however, there areseveral limitations remain that warrant future exploration.
-First, while the ALIGNX dataset includes persona descriptions for users, to our knowledge, other downstream datasets lack similar information, and consequently we did not incorporate persona information in our framework.
+In this study we propose a novel prototype codebook-based approach for personalized LLM, however, several limitations remain that warrant future exploration.
+First, for LaMP benchmark personalization is basically rooted in behavior histories, however, missing the direct persona description of who the user is.
 Additionally, in real-world scenarios, users exhibit cross-domain behaviors that span multiple domains, which are currently unavailable in existing datasets.
 Second, completely discarding the textual content of historical behaviors inevitably leads to information loss regarding fine-grained behavioral patterns, such as habitual word usage.
-Furthermore, our method does not leverage parameter-efficient fine-tuning techniques like LoRA to enhance model capabilities, though this is not incompatible with our framework.
 Third, selecting appropriate evaluation metrics for personalized tasks is both challenging and crucial.
-Following previous works~\cite{salemi2023lamp,kumar2024longlamp,liu2024llms+,zhang2025steer} we report ROUGE-1 and ROUGE-L as metrics.
-While we report more metrics like ROUGE-2, BLEU, similarity score to provide a comprehensive assessment, it remains difficult to deeply explore the degree of personalization.
-LLM as a judge are not involved due to their reliance on surface-level text for style assessment.
+Following previous works~\cite{salemi2023lamp,kumar2024longlamp,liu2024llms+,zhang2025steer} we report ROUGE-1 and ROUGE-L as well as BERTScore similarity to provide a comprehensive assessment, it remains difficult to deeply explore the degree of personalization.
+LLM as a judge is not involved due to their reliance on surface-level text for style assessment and not suitable for classification tasks.
 Since prompt-based methods already mimic historical writing and our framework avoids direct historical text input, using LLM as a judge would introduce information leakage, affecting evaluation objectivity.
-We look forward to future work that proposes more suitable metrics for evaluating personalized generation.
+We look forward to future work that proposes more suitable metrics for evaluating LLM personalization.